A second view of the Guelph Correctional Centre site with the building names indicated

-The Guelph Correctional center, earlier known as the Ontario Reformatory, has a long and proud history as a world leader in the move away from incarceration as a form of punishment toward the use of productive work and training as a means to rehabilitate inmates and give them employable skills for life in the community.
-The Center also has a long tradition of self sufficiency, producing nearly everything needed to operate and feed a closed facility on site.
+The Guelph Correctional centre, earlier known as the Ontario Reformatory, has a long and proud history as a world leader in the move away from incarceration as a form of punishment toward the use of productive work and training as a means to rehabilitate inmates and give them employable skills for life in the community.
+The Center also has a long tradition of self-sufficiency, producing nearly everything needed to operate and feed a closed facility on site.

 This site is a gem for the province and our city that will be a fine educational and heritage site.